Guincho beach is surrounded by dunes and the Sintra-Cascais Natural Park

 Surrounded by dunes and Mediterranean vegetation, this 1km-long beach is located between Cascais and Sintra, in the Sintra-Cascais Natural Park.
 It’s best reached from Cascais, about 6km (close to 4 miles) away.
 It’s known for being windy and for its powerful waves, which have made it part of international surfing and windsurfing circuits and championships.
 Note that it’s ideal for experienced surfers, but there are strong currents, so those with little experience should head to Carcavelos instead.

 The large sandy area, the natural landscape of dunes and cliffs, plus the water quality, make it one of the best and most beautiful beaches on the Lisbon coast and even in the country.
-It once caught the attention of Hollywood -- it was a backdrop in a James Bond movie ("On Her Majesty’s Secret Service”), for an opening scene where Bond fights two men in the sea.
+It once caught the attention of Hollywood -- it was a backdrop in a James Bond movie ("On Her Majesty’s Secret Service”), for the opening scene.

-Guincho is the top windsurfing beach on the Lisbon coast
+Guincho is one of the top surfing beaches on the Lisbon coast

 How to Get to Guincho Beach